nijave/device_info_exporter/README.md

 # Device Info Exporter
-Exports additional metadata from ZFS pools and `lsblk` which can be joined to `node_exporter` metrics for additional context.
+Exports additional metadata from ZFS pools, `lsblk`, and `udev` which can be joined to `node_exporter` metrics for additional context.
 It is recommended to create recording rules to enrich data coming in.
+Using `major:minor` is the most reliable way to correlate data.

 ## Usage
 ```